-Cholecystectomy (say "koh-luh-sis-TEK-tuh-mee") is surgery to remove the gallbladder and gallstones.
+This surgery removes the gallbladder and gallstones, if you have any.
 The gallbladder stores bile made by your liver.
 The bile helps you digest fats.
 Gallstones are made of cholesterol and other things found in bile.

 Your body will work fine without a gallbladder.
 Bile will go straight from the liver to the intestine.
 There may be small changes in how you digest food.
-But you probably will not notice them.
+But you probably won't notice them.

-Cholecystectomy is usually laparoscopic surgery.
+This is usually a laparoscopic surgery.
 To do this type of surgery, a doctor puts a lighted tube, or scope, and other surgical tools through small cuts (incisions) in your belly.
-The doctor is able to see your organs with the scope.
-After your gallbladder is removed, you will no longer have gallstones.
+The belly is filled with air.
+The air is injected with a needle.
+The air pushes the belly wall away from the organs so that the surgeon can see them clearly.
 The cuts leave scars that usually fade with time.

 Open surgery may be done if problems are found during laparoscopic surgery.
 With open surgery, the gallbladder is removed through one larger cut in your belly.
 And the hospital stay is longer.

-It is normal to feel weak and tired for several days after you return home.
+You will probably feel weak and tired for several days after you return home.
 Your belly may be swollen.
-If you had laparoscopic surgery, you may also have pain in your shoulder for about 24 hours.
+If you had a laparoscopy, the air used during surgery can irritate your diaphragm for a few days.
+This can cause some aches or pain in your shoulder for a couple of days after surgery.

 You may have gas or need to burp a lot at first.

 A few people get diarrhea.
 It usually goes away in 2 to 4 weeks.
 But it may last longer.
 How quickly you get better depends on which kind of surgery you had.

 For laparoscopic surgery, most people can go back to work or their normal routine in 1 to 2 weeks.
 It depends on the type of work you do and how you feel.